Introduction to Arithmetic Groups: Arithmetic subgroups of SL(2,R) via quaternion algebras

 \csee{T1(Nred=1)}.
 For $g \in G$ and $v \in \Lie G$, we have $(\Ad_G g)(v) = g v g^{-1}$, so $\Nred|_{\Lie G}$ is a quadratic form on~$\Lie G$ that is invariant under $\Ad G_F$.
 For $v = x i + y j + z k \in \Lie G$, we have

 After the change of variables $x \mapsto b y$ and $y \mapsto a x$, this becomes $-ab(a x^2 + b y^2 - z^2)$, which is a scalar multiple of the quadratic form in \fullref{ArithSO21Eg}{Q}.
-Thus, after identifying $\Lie G$ with~$\real^3$ by an appropriate choice of basis, the lattice constructed in \fullref{ArithSO21Eg}{Q} (for the given values of~$a$ and~$b$) is commensurable with $\Ad_G G_{\integer}$.
+Therefore, after identifying $\Lie G$ with~$\real^3$ by an appropriate choice of basis, the arithmetic subgroup constructed in \fullcref{ArithSO21Eg}{Q} (for the given values of~$a$ and~$b$) is commensurable to $\Ad_G G_{\integer}$.